VCauthon/Summary-Docker/src/docs/8-stack.md

 ```

 > __NOTE__: We have not gone into too much detail as most of the fields configured in the service are similar to those seen in the swarm chapter

+##### Load balancer

+Swarm supports two ways of publishing services to external clients:
+- Ingress mode (default): External clients can access ingress mode service via any swarm node - even nodes not hosting a service replica.
+- Host mode: The port is bound only on nodes running the container.

 ---
 > [<- PREVIOUS CHAPTER](./7-swarm.md) __|__ [NEXT CHAPTER ->](./9.network.md)